-Later hours for activities within the building may be arranged with the Student Center Manager.
-No one may remain in the building after closing hours unless accompanied by a permanent staff member, or with special written permission from the manager.
+Later hours for activities within the building may be arranged with the Student Center Director.
+No one may remain in the building after closing hours unless accompanied by a permanent staff member, or with special written permission from the director.